awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/terminate-instance.rst

 When you no longer need one or more of your |EC2| instances, you can terminate them.

-.. topic:: To terminate an EC2 instance
+To terminate an EC2 instance:

 #.
 Create and initialize a :sdk-net-api:`TerminateInstancesRequest <EC2/TEC2TerminateInstancesRequest>` object.